Wednesday, April 17, 2024

 If something was truly seen as heterodox, for example Gnosticism, there was no push for unity.
 There was quite a bit of condemnation.
 When Origen wanted to counter Celsus, he wrote eight books, each with more than sixty chapters - one has 99 chapters!

-Unity was not afforded to everyone.
-I think that only serves to highlight the overall push for unity.
-How can there be such unity if Quartodecimans and Traditionalists reject and oppose each other?
+How can there be such call for unity if Quartodecimans and Traditionalists reject and oppose each other?
 In Armstrongism, where I came from, the Quartodecimans are called "true Christianity" and the Traditionalists "paganism".
 There is an ocean of difference there.
 Armstrongists wouldn't side with Victor; they would side with Blastus and Eleutherus.
 If that were true, how could there have been such unity?
 Why unity rather than libraries written about their errors?
 How can Polycarp go to Rome and share the Eucharist with Anicetus?
 That would be like Herbert Armstrong flying to Rome in his Gulfstream G-III to attend Sunday Mass with the Pope himself.
-How can Polycrates call a synod on the request of Victor if Victor was the pinnacle of evil?
+How can Polycrates call a synod upon the request of Victor if Victor was the pinnacle of evil?
 Speaking of synods, how can there be synods held to decide?
 A local synod wouldn't be held to decide whether or not to adopt a heresy.
-After Nicaea, Arianism was clearly treated as a heresy, but Quartodecimanism was just decided against.
+After Nicaea, Arianism was clearly treated as a heresy and condemned, but Quartodecimanism was just decided against.
+Do you see the difference?
 How can both ideas coexist, mostly peacefully, in several regions throughout the Empire?
 They had their differences, sure enough, but overall they did not condemn each other.
 We were told by Herbert Armstrong, and the claims are repeated to this day, that the Traditionalists were killing the Quartodecimans by the thousands.
 I see no killings at all.
 Not even close.
-There are plenty of records of Quartodecimans defending Pascha on the 14th, but no record of Quartodecimans condemning Easter Sunday, and only one record of one Traditionalist (Victor) condemning Pascha on the 14th - which was met with calls for unity.
-As I said in my last post, Polycarp, Aphraphat and Melito are Catholic Saints.
+There are no records of Quartodecimans condemning Easter Sunday, and only one record of one Traditionalist (Victor) condemning Pascha on the 14th - which was met with calls for unity.
+As I said in my last post, Polycarp, Aphraphat and Melito - Quartodecimans all - are Catholic Saints.
 And Ephram the Syrian is a Doctor of the Catholic Church!

 In Armstrongism (and similar groups), that opposition is central.
 There needs to be a world of difference in the past because there is a world of difference in the present.
 That opposition affirms the movement.
 It practically requires it.
 It is energized by words like "Controversy".
 It must paint one side to be "true Christianity" and the other "Babylon the Great" or there is no point in existing.
 No product differentiation means no good reason people should keep paying for the product.
 But, what if there was no true opposition?